In this section:

 predict improved performance ♦♦

 A dummy load has a broad, perfect SWR.

 And at 100% loss, is a worse antenna than a light bulb.

 **Again, loss should be remedied before tuning work because successfully completing a number of loss countermeasures almost always changes feedpoint resistance and reactance, sometimes very large changes.**

-One common example occurs doing a "160m de-resonance" loss mitigation on nearby 80/40 dipoles, vees, OCF doublets, etc. Excited by a nearby 160m antenna, these 80/40 antennas' radiating wires and their feedlines can behave as a T or L parasitic element with a lot of its "vertical wire" (shield of feedline to dipole/vee/doublet) laying on the ground.
+One common example occurs doing a "160m de-resonance" loss mitigation on nearby 80/40 dipoles, vees, OCF doublets, etc. Excited by a nearby 160m antenna, these 80/40 antennas' radiating wires and their feedlines can behave as a T or L "weed" parasitic element with a lot of its "vertical wire" (shield of feedline to dipole/vee/doublet) laying on the ground.
 This indirectly hard-couples the 160 antenna to lossy ground.
-These "weed" parasitic elements can also "pull" the feed impedance/resonance of the 160 antenna.
+These weed parasitic elements can also "pull" the feed impedance/resonance of the 160 antenna.
 Such unintended couplings often make the 160 antenna poorly responsive to 160 antenna adjustments that are otherwise best practice and work well.